Looking after a reef tank at home requires dedication, profound knowledge, and having the right equipment.

 - Decent color blending

-- No disco-ball effect on a white sand bottom
+- No disco-ball effect on a bottom with white sand

-- For longer tanks you’d need to get more than one and occasionally check on the timer synchronization
+- For longer tanks you’d need to get more than one and check on the timer synchronization every couple of months

-3. Current USA Orbit Marine LED – Best for Shallow and Colorful Mixed Nano Reefs
+2. Current USA Orbit Marine LED – Excellent Spectrum For Mixed Reefs

-The Current USA’s classic Orbit Marine LED lights, mostly recommended for nano reefs, can turn you into a fan of the brand for life.
+The Current USA’s classic Orbit Marine LED lights, mostly recommended for nano reef tanks can turn you into a fan of the brand for life.

 Though they’re not recognized as premium aquarium lights the Orbit Marine has been part of some gorgeous nano reef tanks that I’ve seen.